rvagg/mkfiletree/README.md

 # node-mkfiletree
 Serialize an object to a file/directory tree.
 Available in npm as *mkfiletree*

-Particularly useful for making test fixtures where you need to create a non-trivial tree of files and don't want to have to mock out `fs`.
+Particularly useful for making test fixtures where you need to create a non-trivial tree of files and don't want to have to mock out `fs`. **See [node-readfiletree](https://github.com/rvagg/node-readfiletree) for file tree deserialization.**

 ### makeTemp(prefix, tree, callback)

 Make a directory & file tree in the system's temporary directory, under a uniquely named subdirectory prefixed with the `prefix` argument.
 The callback will receive an `error` argument and a `dir` telling you the full path to the root directory created for you.

+Using both *mkfiletree* and *readfiletree* we can do the following:

 ```js
 require('mkfiletree').makeTemp(